Sharon Osbourne issues candid James Corden complaint on Celebrity Big Brother

 The former X Factor judge, who recently named the “rudest celebrity” she’s ever met, did not hold back when discussing the subject of Corden with her friend Louis Walsh, who is ruffling feathers among viewers after being revealed as a housemate on this year’s series.

-In the same evening when Fern Britton took a swipe against her former This Morning co-host Phillip Schofield, Osbourne, who is only featuring on the reality show temporarily, didn’t hold back when discussing the subject of celebrities who name-drop.
+Shortly before surprising her housemates with her mockery of British singer Adele, Osbourne, who is only featuring on the reality show temporarily, didn’t hold back when discussing the subject of celebrities who name-drop.

 In scenes shown on Celebrity Big Brother after show Late & Live, Osbourne waded in: “I tell you who does that: James Corden – he does that all the time.